-ECCL 272 Advanced Health and Wellness
+Advanced Health and Wellness

-This course will focus on the study of health, safety, and nutritional requirements for infants, toddlers and children with exceptionalities in inclusive early learning environments.
-BC Child Care Licensing Regulations will be utilized as the framework from which learners will develop, maintain, and report health and safety policies.
-The interconnectedness between caregiver and child, health and wellness will be explored.
-Canada's Food Guide and the BC Child Care Licensing Regulations will be used as a foundation for menu planning, meal preparation and safety requirements to provide optimal developmental opportunities for infants, toddlers and children with exceptionalities.
-3 CR / (3,0,0)
+This course focuses on the health, safety and nutritional requirements for children with exceptionalities in inclusive early learning environments.
+Utilizing the BC Child Care Licensing Regulations learners develop health and safety policies.
+Canada's Food Guide is used as a foundation for menu planning and meal preparation for infants, toddlers, and preschool children.
+The interconnectedness between caregiver and child, health and wellness, is explored.

+Prerequisite: ENGL 103, ECCL 167, ECCL 172, ECCL 178, ECCL 199 3 CR / (3,0,0)